 Method of assessment

-70% examination, 30% coursework.
-Each student will be expected to submit one essay of no more than 3000 words, worth 30%.
+100% coursework.
+Each student will be expected to submit one essay worth 70% of the final grade and a book review worth 30% of the final grade.
 Resubmission of coursework regulations apply.